oxfun-github/oxfun-exchange-docs/source/includes/_v2_websocket.md

 ## Session Keep Alive

-To maintain an active WebSocket connection it is imperative to either be subscribed to a channel that pushes data at least once per minute (Depth) or send a ping to the server once per minute.
+To maintain an active WebSocket connection it is imperative to either be subscribed to a channel that pushes data at least once per minute (Depth) or periodically send a text “ping” (without the quotation mark) to the server within an minute and then the server will reply text “pong” (without quotation mark) to you.

 ## Order Commands